Darkmik70/arp_drone/README.md

 During initialization it gets from special shared memory segment the PIDs of processes, (remember that in main we are running the wrapper process Konsole, so its not possible to get to know the actual PID from `fork()` in `main`, at this point at least).

 Then the process enters while loop where it sends `SIGUSR1` to all of the processes checking if they are alive.
 They respond with `SIGUSR2` back to watchdog, knowing its PID thanks to `siginfo_t`.
 This zeroes the counter for programs to response.
 If the counter for any of them reaches the threshold, Watchdog sends `SIGINT` to all of the processes, and exits, making sure all of the semaphores it was using are closed.
 The same thing happens when Watchdog is interrupted.

+In the final assignment we have disabled watchdog while running in modes "server" or "client", as its behaviour is unexpected and we did not manage to find the erors and correct them.
+The behavior stays the same for "standalone"

 ### Interface
 The interface process handles user interaction within the `Konsole` program by creating a graphical environment.
 This environment is designed to receive user inputs, represented by key presses, and subsequently display the updated state of the program.